 Membership Fees and Duration

-Duration – Excluding Active Members who are members by virtue of being a Director, Unless otherwise determined by the Board (or designate), membership with the Corporation begins on the date the Board (or designate) accepts the Member’s registration and ends on June 1st or when the Member resigns or is terminated from membership.
+Duration – Excluding Active Members who are members by virtue of being a Director, unless otherwise determined by the Board (or designate), membership with the Corporation begins on the date the Board (or designate) accepts the Member’s registration and ends on June 1st or when the Member resigns or is terminated from membership.

 Fees – Membership fees will be determined by the Board.